 Earthquakes: Honduras is located in an active earthquake zone.
 Travellers should familiarise themselves with local earthquake safety measures and follow the instructions of local authorities in the event of an earthquake.

 Rainy season: The rainy season extends from May to November when hurricanes, flooding and mudslides may occur.
 Roads are often damaged and blocked and travel delays are common.
-Information on hurricanes or other severe weather conditions can be obtained from U.S. National Hurricane Center and Tropical Prediction Center at the Caribbean Disaster Emergency Response Agency or the Humanitarian Early Warning Service.
+Information on hurricanes or other severe weather conditions can be obtained from U.S. National Hurricane Center and Tropical Prediction Center at the Caribbean Disaster Emergency Response Agency or the Global Disaster Alert and Coordination System.

 If a natural disaster occurs, follow the advice of local authorities.